spiritumjr/Chess/README.md

 This program is a 2player chess game.

 ## Installation
 To be able to run this program, you'll need Tkinter and Pillow.
+Of course, Python is also needed.

 ### Library installation:
 On Windows, open the command prompt and run these commands: